Jenkins is a software package for software developers. It’s used to automate parts of the testing, build, delivery, and deployment of software.

 A Brief Note on Jenkins

 Jenkins requires the Java Runtime Environment (JRE).
 This guide uses OpenJDK for the Java environment.
 OpenJDK is a Development Kit, and includes the Java Runtime Environment.
-At this time, Jenkins only supports Java 8 on Ubuntu (not 10 or 11).
+At this time, Jenkins only supports Java 8 and Java 11 on Ubuntu.
 You can have multiple different versions of Java installed on your system.
-If you do, make sure Java 8 is set to the default.
+If you do, make sure Java 8 or Java 11 is set to the default.

 Step 1: Install Java